LongY0529/C-programming/C programming language fourth edition/readme.md

 # C programming language fourth edition by Haoqiang Tan
-This is the exercises after each Chapter
+This is the exercises after each chapter of the book
 ## Content
 5. [Loops](#Loops)
 6. [Array](#Array)